 Hotels, bed and breakfast inns and vacation rental companies are welcoming visitors.
 New things offered are touch-less check-in, enhanced cleaning protocols and delivered breakfast in lieu of a buffet.
-Due to state and county mandates, pools, spas and fitness centers may not be available at this time.
 Check with your accommodations for specific updates.

 Find out more about What's Open on Catalina Island.
 You can also send us a message on Facebook or Instagram, send us an email at email@example.com, give us call at 310-510-1520 or stop into our Visitor Center located at the end of the Green Pleasure Pier.